Skip to content

 OpenTelemetry instrumentation for LangGraph, focused on span structure and node attributes for graph runs.
 Use it together with LangChain, OpenAI, or other LLM instrumentors for full observability.

-1. Graph span — One per graph invocation.
+1. Global span — One per graph invocation.
 Starts when execution leaves START and ends when it reaches END.
-Span name: LangGraph.
+Span name: "LangGraph".

 3. LLM spans — Created by other instrumentors (LangChain, OpenAI, Gemini, etc.) when a node calls an LLM.
 They appear as children of the corresponding node span.

-Resulting trace: LangGraphLangGraph Node …chat or completion (from LangChain, OpenAI, etc.) for nodes that run an LLM.
-Tool-only nodes appear as LangGraph Node <name> with no child spans.
+Resulting trace: LangGraphLangGraph Node …chat/completion (from LangChain/OpenAI/etc.) where the node runs an LLM; tool-only nodes appear as LangGraph Node <name> with no child.

 Installation